ASHISH15012005/VPC-NEXUS/README.md

 ---

 # Documentation
-For detailed step by step live demonstration you can refere [here](https://aws-x-vpc-custom-vpc.hashnode.dev/aws-networking-module)
+For detailed step by step live demonstration you can refer [here](https://aws-x-vpc-custom-vpc.hashnode.dev/aws-networking-module)